- About AVPA

 The Academy of Visual and Performing Arts (AVPA) offers Arts Research Enhancement (ARE) Grants to provide support for faculty research, production, performance, or exhibition of creative and scholarly activities.
 These grants may be used to support short-term projects but are also intended to provide seed monies for longer-term projects with the possibility of external support.
 There is a total of $45,000 available for these grants, and proposals may request up to $7500 each.

-Texas A&M University tenured and tenure-track faculty and continuing instructional faculty from the Colleges of Architecture, Education, and Liberal Arts are eligible to receive the AVPA Arts Research Enhancement Grant.
+Texas A&M University tenured and tenure-track faculty and continuing teaching faculty from the Colleges of Architecture, Education, and Liberal Arts are eligible to receive the AVPA Arts Research Enhancement Grant.
 Co-authored, interdisciplinary proposals are eligible, including co-authored proposals including faculty in Colleges not affiliated with the AVPA.
 The grant may neither be used as faculty salary, nor to supplement or fund a full or partial release from teaching.
 A faculty member’s name may not appear on more than one application.
 No more than two ARE Grants may be awarded to any faculty member in any five-year period.
 The AVPA Director and a 3-person subcommittee drawn from the AVPA Advisory Board will adjudicate grant applications.
 ARE Grants may not be awarded to members of the AVPA Advisory Board.

 Award Limit: $7,500